Nangelov7/kanby/README.md

 ```

 ### Installing
+1. Go to the root directory of the project.
-Rename .env.example file to .env (located in the api folder) and set the environment variables.
+2. Rename .env.example file to .env and set the environment variables.

-Go to the root directory of the project and run this from the terminal:
+3. Run this from the terminal:
 ```bash
 $ make install
 ```